FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - blockHash: Block Hash
-- onlyHeader: true / false, indicating whether only the block header data is obtained in the obtained block information.；
+-onlyHeader: true / false, indicating whether only the block header data is obtained in the obtained block information；
 - onlyTxHash: true / false, indicating whether the obtained block information contains complete transaction information；
   - true: The block returned by the node contains only the transaction hash;
-  - false: The block returned by the node contains complete transaction information.。
+  - false: The block returned by the node contains complete transaction information。
-- callback: callback after the block is completed, query the obtained block information
+-callback: obtain the callback after the block is completed, query the obtained block information

 **Return value**